hpe-dev-incubator/hpe-dev-portal/content/blog/build-your-own-ilo-redfish-simulator.md

 I started to look for Redfish simulators and found the [qemu](https://www.qemu.org/) based [OpenBmc](https://github.com/openbmc/openbmc) simulator that I used for the [Redfish API 101](https://hackshack.hpedev.io/workshops) workshop.
 This simulator is perfect for this introductory lab as its Redfish implementation is simple without Original Equipment Manufacturer (OEM) [Extensions](https://redfish.dmtf.org/redfish/mockups/v1/1060).

-For the other two [workshops](https://hackshack.hpedev.io/workshops) (iLOrest and Ansible/OneView), I had to look for a more featured Redfish implementation in order to propose a wider range of exapamples.
+For the other two [workshops](https://hackshack.hpedev.io/workshops) (iLOrest and Ansible/OneView), I had to look for a more featured Redfish implementation in order to propose a wider range of examples.

 This article presents the [Distributed Management Task Force (DMTF)](https://redfish.dmtf.org/) [Redfish Mockup Creator](https://github.com/DMTF/Redfish-Mockup-Creator) and [Redfish Mockup Server](https://github.com/DMTF/Redfish-Mockup-Server) and how they can be used to learn and test the Redfish API.